-Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the General Fund, the Debt Service Fund, the Capital Projects Fund, and the Child Nutrition Fund.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the General Fund, the Debt Service Fund, and the Child Nutrition Fund.
 The remaining special revenue funds adopt project-length budgets that do not correspond to the District's fiscal year.
 Each annual budget is presented on the modified accrual basis of accounting that is consistent with generally accepted accounting principles.